-- Condition: The intended exterior door might be warped or buckled from weathering, making it difficult to install on the interior door frame.
+- Condition: The intended exterior door might have more than just surface damage; it might be warped or buckled from weathering, making it difficult to install on the interior door frame.

 - Slabs: Pre-hung doors are easier to install because the door is already hung by hinges to the door frame.
 For novices, the exterior slab door can be touchy to hang and the swing may be compromised.

 - Composition: Most slab doors are not a single slab but are like a jigsaw puzzle with various pieces such as rails, stiles, panels, and mullions that combine to form the slab.
-If you cut too far, the door loses its stability and may fall apart.
+If you cut in too far from the sides, the door loses its stability and may fall apart.